Is Silver a Good Investment to add to your Portfolio?

 Silver is cheaper than gold

 That being said, it's obvious why we should compare the two and see which one holds out when takes for their differences.
-The first and most obvious difference is that silver is cheaper than gold.
+The first and most obvious difference is that silver is cheaper than investing in gold.
 The poor man's gold is viable if you're looking for a cheaper alternative to gold investments that still offer many of the same advantages.
 Silver is a good investment for the investor on a budget.